 If you travel outside of Stellenbosch, let someone know your plans, indicating where you are going and approximately when you will return.
-If you are planning on being gone for more than 24 hours, we ask that you notify the Summer School staff.
+If you are planning on being gone for more than 24 hours, notify the Stellenbosch staff.
 You should also leave an address where you can be contacted.